-Despite Perez’s outburst, a California statute law does not allow defendants to plead guilty throughout arraignments involving a felony.
+In spite of Mr. Perez’s loud protest, defendants are not permitted to plead guilty during the arraignment period of a felony case as recorded by a California statute.
 A guilty plea can only be made once the defense attorney has reviewed all the evidence in the case and it has been determined that the defendant is mentally competent.

 Perez, 39 was accused of stabbing his estranged 19-year-old wife Diana Gonzalez to death, in San Diego, California and was ordered to remain in custody without bail.
 The couple had been married for less than nine months when the homicide transpired.

 Perez said' Why did you tell me to plead not guilty, man?' in a conversation with his criminal defense lawyer as they were leaving the courtroom after his plea hearing, based on comments by a KPBS radio reporter.
 'I'm guilty, all right?
 I'm guilty!'
 In an interview from the jail Perez told NBC7 news that on the day of Gonzalez's death he just completely 'lost it' and wasn't himself, while he insists that the murder was not planned in advance.

 'Diana didn't deserve this and that's why I'm here.
 There's no justification; I'm not saying excuses.
 In my case I think the only thing I would say is that I'm guilty.
 But not of first degree murder,' he said.

 Perez is accused of murdering Ms. Gonzalez, the mother of their daughter who was just several months old at the time of the killing.
 Prosecutors allege that Perez then fled to Mexico for more than a year to escape the charges.